r-link/Julius_von_Stats/README.md

 students working at the institute, but anyone else (BSc and MSc students, Postdocs & PIs, people from other institutes etc.) are welcome.
-Currently, we are dealing with rather basal topics which are not related to biological questions, so if you’re from a different field you may benefit nonetheless.
+Currently, we are dealing with rather basal topics which are not related to specific biological questions, so if you’re from a different field you may benefit nonetheless.

 The Seminar takes place monthly, normally on the last Wednesday at 17:00 (changes will be announced here).